 Keyhaven and Farlington Marshes are noteworthy for scarce migrants.
-Over wintering Bewick's Swans and Gadwall are but two of the many wildfowl that over winter in the Avon Valley and the adjacent Blashford Lakes.
+Wigeon and Black-tailed Godits are but two of the many species that over winter in the Avon Valley and the adjacent Blashford Lakes.

-Finally, up to 15 percent of the British population of Stone Curlews still breed on the chalk uplands, despite ever-encroaching farming operations.
+Finally, up to 10% of the British population of Stone Curlews still breed on the chalk uplands, despite ever-encroaching farming operations.

 8 Dukes Close, Folly Hill, Farnham, Surrey GU9 0DR